MontagueM/Charm/README.md

  Copy files from shaders/source2 to your addons "Shaders" folder, and the .vmat, textures, and .vmdl files to "materials", "materials/textures", and "models" respectively.

  **To compile shaders:**
- Drag and drop all the .vfx files into your addons shaders folder while you have S&Box open, this should automatically trigger the compile process.
+ Drag and drop all the .shader files into your addons shaders folder while you have S&Box open, this should automatically trigger the compile process.
 (Not Recommended though).
- The better option is to locate all your .vfx files and drag/drop them onto vfxcompile.exe in your "Steam\steamapps\common\sbox\bin\win64" folder, this should compile the shaders without having the game open, saving system resources. **THIS WILL TAKE A LONG TIME TO DO, DUE TO COMPILE SPEEDS**
+ The better option is to locate all your .shader files and drag/drop them onto vfxcompile.exe in your "Steam\steamapps\common\sbox\bin\win64" folder, this should compile the shaders without having the game open, saving system resources. **THIS WILL TAKE A LONG TIME TO DO, DUE TO COMPILE SPEEDS**